MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/system-events-headings.md

 Cluster network name resource failed to publish the PTR record in the DNS reverse lookup zone.<br><br>Cluster Network name: '%1'<br>Reason:
+'%2'

+#### Guidance

-'%2'<br><br>Guidance:<br><br>Ensure that the network adapters associated with dependent IP address resources are configured with access to at least one DNS server and that the DNS reverse lookup zone exists.
+Ensure that the network adapters associated with dependent IP address resources are configured with access to at least one DNS server and that the DNS reverse lookup zone exists.

 ### Event 1265: RES_TYPE_CONTROL_TIMED_OUT